coreos/triagebot/README.md

 # Triagebot

-This is a simple Slack bot to help with triaging Bugzilla issues.
-It reports new bugs to a designated Slack channel and tracks whether the bugs have been triaged.
+This is a simple Slack bot to help with triaging Jira issues.
+It reports new issues to a designated Slack channel and tracks whether the issues have been triaged.

 ## Flows

-- NEW bug arrives on the configured Bugzilla product and component → send message to channel and pin it to the channel
+- New issue arrives on the configured Jira project and component → send message to channel and pin it to the channel
-- Open bug arrives on the configured Bugzilla product and component, assigned to default assignee → same behavior as NEW bug
+- Open issue arrives on the configured component, assigned to default assignee → same behavior as New issue
-- "Resolve" button clicked on a bug message → unpin message from channel, update message to show that the bug is resolved, log resolution as threaded reply
+- "Resolve" button clicked on a issue message → unpin message from channel, update message to show that the issue is resolved, log resolution as threaded reply
-- Bot mentioned in `unresolve` message in bug thread → repin message to channel, update message to show that the bug is unresolved
+- Bot mentioned in `unresolve` message in issue thread → repin message to channel, update message to show that the issue is unresolved
-- Resolved bug is moved to NEW or to any open state with the default assignee, in the configured component → same behavior as `unresolve` message; also send threaded reply noting the change in bug status
+- Resolved issue is moved to New or to any open state with the default assignee, in the configured component → same behavior as `unresolve` message; also send threaded reply noting the change in issue status
 - Bot mentioned with `track <bug-number|bug-URL>` →
-  same behavior as NEW bug; also send threaded reply noting which user requested tracking
+  same behavior as New issue; also send threaded reply noting which user requested tracking

 ## Installing